QiHackers

 The appeal is not only softness.
 It is also cultural specificity.

-Baduanjin does not look like generic Western mobility content.
+Baduanjin does not look like generic Western mobility content — the kind of stretching and foam rolling that populates wellness social media without any cultural grounding.
 It arrives with the atmosphere of Chinese everyday regulation: lower intensity, more repetition, less ego, and a quieter relationship to what the body needs from day to day.

-That is why it fits so naturally beside hot water, thermoses, and warming foods in the broader Becoming Chinese frame.
-All of them point toward a life where support can be ordinary.
+That is why Baduanjin fits naturally beside hot water, thermoses, warming foods, and the broader Becoming Chinese frame.
+All of these habits point toward a life where support can be ordinary — where the care you offer your body is woven into daily life rather than scheduled as a special performance.

 Social Media Helped, But It Also Flattens